-The PADI IDC is divided into two components, the Assistant Instructor Course and the Open Water Scuba Instructor.
+The PADI IDC is divided into two components, the Assistant Instructor course and the Open Water Scuba Instructor course.
 It’s possible to take these courses separately if you don’t want to take them both in one go.
-After you successfully complete both segments you will then be eligible to take the PADI Instructor Examinations, also known as the PADI IE. The Instructor Examinations are invigilated by PADI Examiners (this may sound scary but it’s really not!).
+After you successfully complete both segments, you will then be eligible to take the PADI Instructor Examination, also known as the PADI IE. Instructor Examinations are invigilated by PADI Examiners (this may sound scary but it’s really not!).

-After completing your PADI IE you’ll then be qualified to teach the following PADI Courses: Open Water Diver, Advanced Open Water Diver, Rescue Diver, Divemaster, Peak Performance Buoyancy Specialty and Project AWARE courses.
+After successfully completing your PADI IE, you’ll then be qualified to teach the following PADI Courses: Open Water Diver, Advanced Open Water Diver, Rescue Diver, Divemaster, Peak Performance Buoyancy specialty, AWARE Coral Reef Conservation and PADI AWARE specialty courses.

-During the IDC you’ll learn how to teach the skills from each of these courses, you’ll study PADI Standards and General Procedures including the following topics: IDC Course Orientation, Learning Instruction and the PADI System, Marketing Diving, Start Diving, Teaching in Confined Water, Developing Knowledge Development Presentations, Conducting Open Water Dives, Risk Management, the 4E’s and Keep Diving.
-By the time you are done you’ll be geared up for life in the diving industry!
+During the IDC, you’ll learn how to teach the skills from each of these courses, and you’ll study and learn about PADI Standards and General Procedures.
+You’ll also cover the following key topics: Learning and Teaching, Risk Management, Teaching in Confined Water, Developing Knowledge Development Presentations, Conducting Open Water Dives, and Sales Techniques, to name but some.
+By the time you are done, you’ll be geared up for life in the diving industry!

 How Long Does the Course Take?

-Depending on where you choose to take your Instructor Development Course, it can be completed in under two weeks or more than 2 months!
-Full time and part time options are available so you can choose what suits you and your schedule.
+Depending on where you choose to take your Instructor Development Course and what type of schedule you choose, it can be completed in under two weeks or you can complete it over a couple of months.
+Full-time and part-time options are available, so you can choose what suits you and your schedule.

 Where Should I Take My Instructor Development Course?